 1858 Our American Cousin, Tom Taylor's comedy about the difference in manners between the English and the Americans, debuts in New York, and proves an enduring hit, touring and being revived around the U.S. It goes down in history April 14, 1865 when President Abraham Lincoln, seeking to lift his spirits after the end of the Civil War just days previously, takes in a performance at Ford's Theatre in Washington DC—and is assassinated by actor John Wilkes Booth.
 Booth knew just when the laughs would be loud enough—on the line "You sockdologizing old mantrap!"—to distract from the sound of his entering the president's box.

 1898 Birthday of actor and singer Lotte Lenya, who stars in Berlin musicals by her husband, composer Kurt Weill, and flees with him to France and then the U.S. after the rise of Hitler.
-She later appears in the long-running Off-Broadway revival of Weill's The Threepenny Opera in 1955, and in the musical Cabaret in 1966.
+Her New York stage appearances include the long-running Off-Broadway revival of Weill's The Threepenny Opera in 1955, and in the musical Cabaret in 1966.

 1950 Variety reports that the standout feature in Guys and Dolls, which is having a tryout in Philadelphia, is Abe Burrows' book.
 Usually a score is most anticipated, but "the Frank Loesser score is likely to come into its rightful prominence when it has been reorchestrated to give greater emphasis to melody," says Variety.
 The Guys and Dolls book and score win over the critics when it opens on Broadway on November 24 of the same year.

 1964 New Yorkers can either head downtown to the Sullivan Street Playhouse to see tonight's performance of The Fantasticks, or they can stay home and watch the broadcast on the NBC television network.
 The Off-Broadway production has the honor of being the only one ever to compete directly with a televised broadcast of itself.